 So here’s the deal: if you sign up with Bluehost, send us an email (thrivinghome at gmail.com) and let us know the url you signed up.
 (We will confirm it with the monthly list of signups we get from Bluehost).
-In that same email you send to us, include the blurb & images that you’d like us to share with readers.
+From there we will give you some guidance on the next step to guest post.

-We will share about your site along with any others who signed up that month.
+We will share about your site along with any others who signed up at the end of that month.
 We would also be happy to personally give you some feedback and/or a few ideas to help you get your blog started on the right foot.
 We’ve enjoyed getting to know our new bloggers over email and helping them get a leg up!

 Isn’t that fun?
 I know we would have loved to have a sizable blog share about Thriving Home in the beginning.
 Plus, did you know that the more bigger sites that link to yours the better your Google Ranking will be?
 Hopefully, our shout out can give you a jump start in the blogworld.

 We are excited for you to join us in the blogging adventure!
 Like we said, it’s can be somewhat of a roller coaster ride, but just know we are in it with you and here to help you in any way we can.